b1naryth1ef/disco/docs/bot_tutorial/building_block_listeners.md

     self.log.debug('Got message: %s', event.message)
 ```

 Ok, but what if we want to make a listener which welcomes new users to our server?
-Well thats also easy:
+Well that's also easy:

 ```py
 @Plugin.listen('GuildMemberAdd')